Acrobat Arva Case had her whole life ahead of her when cancer, followed by an addiction to pain medication, caused her world to crash.

 A year later, Case was arrested for “violation of the anti-narcotic law” and sent to the Los Angeles County Jail.

-While incarcerated in Los Angeles, she became enmeshed in a contraband ring.
+While incarcerated in Los Angeles, she was caught up in a contraband ring.

-“(Acrobat) Arva Case defied death from the high wire of a circus tent once upon a time.
+“Once upon a time, Case defied death from the high wire of a circus tent.
 Now she sits in the city jail in San Francisco, still defying death.
 ‘I’ll stop using drugs or die in the attempt,’ she said.
-She was given a 60-day sentence at her own request that she might beat the dope habit,” according to the Marysville Appeal-Democrat, July 31, 1930.
+She was given a 60-day sentence at her own request (to help her) beat the dope habit,” according to the Marysville Appeal-Democrat, July 31, 1930.

 By Don Chaddock, Inside CDCR editor